Down To Earth Discipleship . Getting real with issues facing young Christians today

 But for all of us, developing relationships involving some real intimacy is vital because we do in fact belong to one another in fellowship and need to express this meaningfully.
 One outcome of learning to do so is that we will not be as likely to pursue undue physical intimacy as substitute in romantic relationships for emotional intimacy - one of the ways in which these are debased in modern permissive culture.

 Sometimes it may be appropriate in close relationships to have some form of symbolism to emphasise their reality and nature.
 We have referred to the need to make more of celebrating the Lord's Supper and beyond that, following Jesus' example, perhaps washing one another's feet to symbolise the servant dimension of Christian fellowship can be a kind of private sacrament of friendship.
-Even more so it may be appropriate in a committed mentor relationship, to counterbalance the natural tendency for the mentor to be seen as something of a guru rather than as servant.
+Also it may be appropriate in a committed mentor relationship, to counterbalance the natural tendency for the mentor to be seen as something of a guru rather than as servant.
 Laying on of hands is another symbolic way to express identification and solidarity in special situations.
+But of course, it is far more important actually to take opportunities for even menial service of one another, which is the genuine expression of that servant task rather than just symbolism6.
+It is all too easy for symbolism to displace or replace what it is supposed to represent.

 Sometimes we need to exercise the freedom to show our feelings, to be demonstrative on a more everyday basis, for instance with hugging as a greeting.
 This is much more a feature of today's young generation than older generations, and can often be correlated with a real culture of love, care and support in specific organisational settings.
 It is also true of other, eg Latin, cultures7.
 But how much more appropriate for Christians?
 Having said that, everyone has a different sense of personal space, and some have a fairly restricted emotional comfort zone for all sorts of reasons.
 For some people, hugging anyone outside the very near and dear is uncomfortable.
 Indiscriminate demonstration of affection or presumed intimacy outside established relationships is generally quite offensive.
 All this must be borne in mind when expressing affection, while perhaps being prepared to err a little on the warm side.
 Western culture has arguably downplayed the human need for touch in relationships, and actually stigmatised it many situations.